Bravely Second: End Layer

 Bravely Second: End Layer (Note: Bravely Second: End Layer (ブレイブリーセカンド エンドレイヤー, Bureiburī Sekando: Endo Reiyā)) is a 2015 role-playing video game developed by Silicon Studio for the Nintendo 3DS handheld console and is the direct sequel to Bravely Default.
-It was published by Square Enix in Japan on April 23, 2015, and by Nintendo in North America, Europe, and Australia in 2016.
+It was published by Square Enix in Japan on April 23, 2015, and an English version by Nintendo in North America, Europe, and Australia in 2016.

 Set two and half years after the events of the previous game, the story follows Yew Geneolgia, who journeys across Luxendarc to rescue Agnès Oblige, the previous game’s protagonist, from a powerful warlord known as Kaiser.
 Along the way, he is joined by returning characters Edea and Tiz, and a mysterious woman from the moon named Magnolia.

 The game received generally positive reviews, though some felt that it was inferior to its predecessor.

 Gameplay

 Bravely Second is a traditional role-playing video game with turn-based action, and retains the battle system of its predecessor Bravely Default.
 This allows players to build up "Brave Points" (BP), or the number of user turns per character at any given time.
 On any turn, characters can "Default", or guard, and gain an additional Brave Points, or BP, to act multiple times on the same turn.

 New to the game is a chain-battle feature where a player who defeats a random encounter may continue to battle enemies in succession for greater risks and rewards.
 Players can receive up to three times the amount of experience and money.
 This also allows the player to level up each character's "Job Points" (JP).
 Each character has access to many different Jobs (up to a total of 30) by gaining that Job's asterisk.
 The asterisk is usually held by another character in game world with that class.

 Bravely Defaults sidequests have been revamped; players encounter two Eternian asterisk holders in an argument about an ethical dilemma, and the player must resolve the conflict with the reward being the loser's asterisk.
 This locks out the other asterisk until much further progress has been made.
 A similar feature to the first game's reconstruction of Norende also appears, but this time involves rebuilding Magnolia's homeland on the moon.